Fabulous Rougeaus

 The Fabulous Rougeaus (also known as the Fabulous Rougeau Brothers) was the professional wrestling tag team of real-life brothers Jacques and Raymond Rougeau, best known from their time in the World Wrestling Federation (WWF), from 1986 to 1990.
+During part of this time, they were managed by Jimmy Hart.

 History

 Jacques and Raymond began tag-teaming in the late 1970s in their family's Montreal-based wrestling promotion.
 They later became major stars in Lutte Internationale.
 Their most notable feud in Montreal was against the Garvin brothers, Ron Garvin and Jimmy Garvin (who were not actually brothers); the climax of their feud was a match in front of close to 20,000 fans at the Montreal Forum.

 They were signed to World Wrestling Federation (WWF) contracts in February 1986, and debuted as clean-cut faces, The Rougeau Brothers.
 The Rougeaus were often matched against heel teams such as The Dream Team and Demolition.
 The latter team coined the nickname the "Ragú sisters" for the brothers - this would later be revived after the Rougeaus' eventual heel turn by such face opponents as The Rockers, The Bushwhackers and Demolition who had made their own (face) turn.

 The Rougeaus actually won the WWF Tag Team Championship on August 10, 1987, at the Forum, in a house show, defeating The Hart Foundation.
 Jimmy Hart, the Hart Foundation's manager, tried to interfere on their behalf with his signature foreign object, a megaphone.
 The megaphone was intercepted by the Rougeaus, who used it to get the pin and win the titles.
 They were announced as the new tag team champions, but the decision was later reversed and their title win was never recognized by the WWF.

 Nearly a year after this event, the Rougeaus made a gradual turn to heel.
 An early indication of this came during a televised match against The Killer Bees, which aired during July 1988.
 Both teams went into the match as babyfaces, but the Rougeaus won the match by cheating.
 After the match, fans booed when the Rougeaus offered to shake hands with the Bees, who refused.
 Also during this period of time, old rivals the Hart Foundation had turned babyface and dumped "The Mouth of the South" Jimmy Hart as their manager.
 Jimmy became manager of the Rougeaus to solidify their heel turn and to solidify The Hart Foundation's babyface turn.
 This was also done in part because the Rougeau Brothers were not getting over with fans, and Vince McMahon felt they might be more successful as heels.